spectrocloud/librarium/docs/docs-content/user-management/user-management.md

 ---

 Palette is designed to help you implement a least-privilege access model.
 It allows you to manage users and teams effectively and supports multiple authentication methods.
-Additionally, it features a comprehensive role-based access control (RBAC) system and the ability to apply attribute-based access control (ABAC).
+Additionally, Palette features a comprehensive role-based access control (RBAC) system and the ability to apply attribute-based access control (ABAC).

 ## User Authentication

-You can log into Palette through the Palette UI and interact with the platform through a web browser.
+You can log into Palette through the Palette user interface and interact with the platform through a web browser.
 You can also interact with Palette programmatically through the API.
-Review the [User Authentication](./authentication/authentication.md) section to learn more about the different authentication methods.
+Review the [User Authentication](./authentication/authentication.md) section to learn more about the different supported authentication methods.

 ## Users and Teams